rattaoup/spirograph/README.md

 The generating process of the Spirograph dataset is fully differentiable.
 When we call a function `spirograph.dataset()` we draw only the generative parameters from the mentioned distribution.
 We also generate transformations parameters by calling `spirograph.sample_random_numbers()`.
 Now we can generate the spirograph image by passing these parameters to the function `spirograph(gen_param, trans_param)` to get the generated spirograph image.
 The final step produces Spirograph sample images with pixel values that are fully differentiable in the input tensors.

 ## Citation
-If you use the Spirograph, please consider citing the following paper
+If you use the Spirograph dataset, please consider citing the following paper
 ```
 @article{foster2020improving,
   title={Improving Transformation Invariance in Contrastive Representation Learning},